Quantinuum/tierkreis-riken-starter/README.md

 ### Install uv

-We install `uv` twice: once for the login node and once for the compute nodes.
+We install `uv` twice because of the different in architecture between the login and compute nodes.

 For the login node: